-VOTICE IS HEREBY GIVEN, that application will be made to the Legislature of Pennsylvania at its next session, for the Charter of an institution with banking privileges, includ-ing those of issue, discount and deposite, to be located at Clearfield, Pennsylvania, under the name and title of "The Clearfield Bank," with a capital of \$100,000, with the privilege of increasing the some assortment of goods, he would be pleased to have all his old friends and customers to give him a call.
-BENJ.
-PARTSHORN.
+MOTICE IS HEREBY GIVEN, that application will be made to the Legislature of Pennsylvania at its next session, for the Charter of an institution with banking privileges, includ-ing those of issue, discount and deposite, to be lo-cated at Clearfield, Pennsylvania, under the name and title of "The Clearfield Bank," with a capital of \$100,000, with the privilege of increasing the ame to \$200,000.
+JOHN PATTON, JON.
+BOYNTON, WM M'BRIDE J. F. WEAVER, H. P. THOMPSON, G. L. REED.
+JAS, T. LEONARD, RICHARD SHAW, WM.
+A. WALLACE, JAMES B. GRAHA WM.
+A. WALLACE, JAMES B. GRAHAM.
+Clearfield, June 25, 1856-6m.

-DISSOLUTION OF PARNERSHIP .- The partnership heretofore existing between Benjamin Hartshorn and Thomas McCracken, trading in the name of Hartshorn & McCracken, was this day mutually dissolved; of which all concerned will take notice.
-The books and accounts of the late firm can be seen by calling at the old stand BENJ, HARTSHORN, THOS.
+DISSOLUTION OF PARNERSHIP.-The D partnership heretofore existing between Ben-jamin Hartshorn and Thomas McGracken, trading in the name of Hartshorn & McCracken, was this day mutually dissolved; of which all concerned will take notice.
+The books and accounts of the late firm can be seen by calling at the old stand BENJ.
+HARTSHORN, own name.
+Having just received a new and hand-some assortment of goods, he would be pleased to have all his old friends and customers to give him n call.

+THOS.
 MCCRACKEN.

-Lumber City.
-June 10, 1856.
+Lumber City, June 10, 1856.
+THE undersigned is now doing business in his